 Access and Equity Grievance Procedures

-If you find you are not receiving academic adjustments that are appropriate to the
+If you find you are not receiving accommodations that are appropriate to the documented

-documented disability, there are steps to follow to resolve the problem.
-These steps
+disability, there are steps to follow to resolve the problem.
+These steps assume that

 of your disability to the Access and Equity Office, and, if involving a faculty member,